kushboof/nemo2023/README.md

 3. Ensure all sensors and the camera are properly calibrated and connected.
 4. Power on the rover and initiate the control program.
 5. Monitor the rover's behavior and adjust parameters as necessary.

-## Contributing
-Contributions to the codebase are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).